customer-transaction-woman-shop-cdp

 While OASIS contributes a standard, Apache Unomi is the first project to implement the standard in a product.
 The result is an open source, freely available customer data platform available for everyone.

-Unomi is a reference implementation of the CDP standard, with contributions from Jahia, Enonic, and others.
+Unomi serves primarily as a reference implementation of the CDP standard, providing practical insights into how the standard can be applied in real-world scenarios.
+It receives contributions from Jahia, Enonic, and others.
 Enonic also has a chair in the standard committee.

-Future plans include efforts to offer more shrink-wrapped versions of Unomi, and—for Enonic’s part—hosting a Unomi instance and integration with Enonic XP.
+Future plans include efforts to offer more shrink-wrapped versions of Unomi, and—for Enonic’s part—hosting a Unomi instance and integration with Enonic.

 Create business value with the digital customer journey